MC reinstatement vs new MC application

 New MC application is required when reinstatement is unavailable: revocation more than 12 months in the past, FMCSA carrier record purged from L&I, or the underlying revocation cause is structurally unrecoverable.
 New MC is also chosen voluntarily by carriers wanting a clean slate - typically because the old MC carries problematic SMS BASIC scores or insurance underwriters refuse to bind coverage on the historical record.

-The cost is real: $300 FMCSA fee, $75 BOC-3, fresh insurance binding, and a 31+-day timeline before activation.
+The cost is real: $300 FMCSA fee, $75 BOC-3, fresh insurance binding, and FMCSA's published 20-25 business-day processing timeline before activation.
 Plus a fresh 18-month new-entrant safety audit period during which the audit can be triggered with limited warning.
 Most carriers reinstate when they can; new MC is the fallback when reinstatement is unavailable.

 Frequently asked questions